hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 (often with 1:4 multiplexing) the pixels are often not mapped in a straight-forward way, but in a snake arrangement for instance.
 The CanvasTransformer allows you to work around that (I recently have gotten some of these to test myself.
-This will be a new multiplexing option).
+This will be a new multiplexing option soon).

 Back to the 64x64 arrangement: